fallow farming and importance

 2. Another problem facing farming is the movement of large farm inputs or machinery such as tractors, ridgers, harvesters and other tillage machines.

-3. One other difficulties facing fallow farming is the cost of labour.
+3. One other difficulty facing fallow farming is the cost of labour.

 General view on fallow farming system

-Fallow farm can also be called bush fallowing in agriculture.
-The fallow farm method or system of farming is mainly practiced by peasant farmers which is also called subsistence agriculture
+The fallow farm can also be called bush fallowing in agriculture.
+The fallow farm method or system of farming is mainly practised by peasant farmers which is also called subsistence agriculture

-Don’t forget to use our comment box if you have any question bugging your mind regarding agriculture.
+Don’t forget to use our comment box if you have any questions bugging your mind regarding agriculture.

 Feel free to explore some of our other interesting topics bellow